rossiptr/SOP-development/arrival-guide.md

 ## 1 Before Departure
 1. Prepare Mandarin name
     - You can ask ChatGPT etc, make sure to remember!
+2. Prepare your [visa](https://github.com/rossiptr/SOP-development/blob/master/arrival-guide.md#visa) D-30, as they take up to 10 days per proposal and not every proposal is accepted!
 2. Make sure your baggage doesn't exceed the limit (spare 2 kg).
 3. Prepare letter from MOE and LoA (printed)
 4. Fill the [Taiwan the Lucky Land](https://5000.taiwan.net.tw/index_en.html) lucky draw max D-1 departure